 What Was the Compromise of 1850?

-The five bills were originally proposed as one omnibus bill by Senator Henry Clay in March 1850, which meant they were all wrapped into one package that was to be passed or denied in its entirety.
+The five bills of the Compromise were originally proposed as one omnibus bill by Senator Henry Clay in March 1850, which meant they were all wrapped into one package that was to be passed or denied in its entirety.
 Congress debated the bill for eight months without passing it, probably because getting any group of people — especially one made up of starkly differing views — to agree on one thing, let alone five things at once, is nearly impossible.

-Clay stepped down in frustration in November 1850 and the bills were taken up by Illinois Senator Stephen Douglas, who separated them and almost immediately got each one pushed through and approved.
+Senator Henry Clay stepped down in frustration in November 1850 and the bills were taken up by Illinois Senator Stephen Douglas, who separated them and almost immediately got each one pushed through and approved.
 Sorry, Clay.